Alessio Romagnoli

 Romagnoli began his career with Roma in 2012, and later spent a season on loan with Sampdoria in 2014, before moving to AC Milan in 2015.
-At the start of the 2018–19 Serie A season, he was named the team's captain following Leonardo Bonucci's return to Juventus.
+At the start of the 2018–19 Serie A season, he was named the team's captain following Leonardo Bonucci's return to Juventus, before joining Lazio in 2022.

 Club career

 Roma

 A product of Roma's youth academy, Romagnoli was included in the first team squad by new head coach Zdeněk Zeman at age 17.
 He made his senior debut on 11 December 2012 against Atalanta, playing the full game in the Coppa Italia as a starter.
-He made his Serie A debut 12 days later, as a substitute in the final minutes of a league game against A.C.
-Milan.
+He made his Serie A debut 12 days later, as a substitute in the final minutes of a league game against AC Milan.
 He scored his first goal in Serie A on 3 March 2013 against Genoa.

 He found more first-team opportunities in the second half of the 2013–14 season under new manager Rudi Garcia, both at full-back and in the centre of defence.
 On 31 May 2014, Romagnoli signed a new four-year contract with Roma.